 Lately, a few more options have come online.
 You can put your experience and expertise to use by answering questions on Quora or Stack Exchange.
 That's really interesting and helpful.
 But your expression is (well, should be) limited to the questions being asked.

-If you're in the right crowd, The Huffington Post might give you a semi-regular spot on their roster, you may be accepted to join a conversation on Branch, or be asked to contribute a thought piece on Medium or Svbtle.
-All great opportunities, if they knock.
+If you're in the right crowd, The Huffington Post might give you a semi-regular spot on their roster, or you could be asked to contribute a thought piece on Medium.
+Great opportunities, if they knock.

 Aspiring authors have Wattpad - a platform to develop stories and reach readers.
 It's great, and it's even helped some people get published.